abevol/MultiReward/README.md

 ## Features

 1. Multiple rewards.
+2. Multiple shop items.
+3. Lower shop prices.
-2. Remove MaxGods limits.
+4. Remove MaxGods limits.
     Now with every expedition into the night, you can receive the boons of all gods, not the previous limit of four gods.
-3. Avoid replacing traits.
+5. Avoid replacing traits.
     Now you can have multiple boons of the same slot simultaneously without worrying about the previous ones being replaced.

 ## Automatic Installation